rantiaaa/SecretMessages/README.md

 # SecretMessages
-Encoder and Decoder message application using C++
+Encoder and Decoder message application using C language